whoami-saloni/Article-Sentiment-Readability-Analyzer/README.md

-# 📰 Article Sentiment & Readability Analyzer (Blackcoffer Case Study)
+# 📰 Article Sentiment & Readability Analyzer

 This project analyzes articles by extracting **sentiment scores** and **readability metrics** to evaluate content quality.
 It automates the workflow of scraping articles, cleaning text, performing sentiment analysis, and exporting results to Excel.